 Once the stock market is on a roll and the portfolio is can in value, it’s a great time to be an investor.
 When circumstances are difficult, though, self-doubt and ill-advised strategies will take over.

 Even the most self-assured saver-investor may be swayed by short-term thought.
-Never ever let your long-term investment decision be ruined by self-doubt.
+Never ever let your best long-term investment decision be ruined by self-doubt.

 For the same cause, it’s not unusual for financial consultants to have their own financial consultant on their payroll.
 Knowing that you can contact someone to talk you through difficult times is an extra bonus.